xcomfan/xcomfan.github.io/kubernetes/kubernetes.md

 When you want to delete an object use the command `kubectl delete -f obj.yaml`. ***Note:*** `kubectl` will not prompt for a confirmation before deleting an object.
 There is however a terminating grace period of 30 seconds by default (At least for Pods need to confirm if for other objects).
 When a Pod is transitioned to Terminating state it stops taking request.
 The grace period allows the Pod to finish any active reqeusts that it may be in the middle of processing before it is terminated.
 When a Pod is deleted any data in the container is deleted as well.
 If you need to persist data than you need to use `PersistentVolumes`

+To create a deployment in a non declarative way you can use the command `kubectl create deployment <deployment_name> --image=<image> --replicas=<replica_count>` with real values that looks like `kubectl create deployment alpaca-prod --image=gcr.io/kuar-demo/kuard-arm64:blue --replicas=2`

 ## Kubernetes API

 Everything contained in Kubernetes is represented by a RESTful resource.
 These objects exist at unique HTTP paths; for example, `https://your-k8s.com/api/v1/namespaces/default/pods/my-pod` leads to the representation of a Pod in the default namespace.
 The `kubectl` command makes HTTP requests to these URLs to access Kubernetes objects that reside at these paths.